namtran166/BootcampNotes/README.md

 ```

 ## DELETE /stores/<int:store_id>
 With this endpoint we can easily remove our unwanted store we currently have in our database!
-Just a quick reminder, remove all the books in the store before deleting the store!
+Just a quick reminder, remove all the items in the store before deleting the store!
 ```
 Header:
     Authorization Required